-- Daylight Savings Time means it’s time to replace batteries in smoke and carbon detectors.
+- Daylight Savings means it’s time to replace smoke and carbon detectors batteries

-- It’s time to jump back up on the roof and check for winter damage.
+- It’s time to climb onto the roof and check for winter damage.
 Replace or fix shingles and check for leaking skylights.

 - Clear the gutters of leftover fall leaves and debris.